-9. Service hour Meter - Indicates the total number of hours the engine and the lift truck have operated.
+9. Service Hour Meter - Indicates the total number of hours the engine and the lift truck have operated.
 The hour meter will operate when the ignition switch is in the ON position, whether the engine is running or not.
 The hour meter is used to determine lubrication and maintenance intervals.

-10. Parking indicator light - The light will come ON when the parking switch is applied.
+10. Parking Indicator Light - The light will come ON when the parking lever is applied.